How To Join

 If you have construction experience, we can sign you up as a new member when we have work available, and after we have put our existing members out to jobs.
 We are always interested in hiring hardworking men and women.
 Please call the hall with any questions.
 If you do not have construction experience, please see the “Apprentice Program” information below.

 Once you are signed up as a member of Local 1180, you are required to pay a $700 initiation fee.
 You are given time to pay on your initiation fee: as long as you are making a good-faith effort, you are provided 90 days to pay in full.

 Also, you will be entitled to health insurance coverage once you have reached 700 hours of work.
-Our benefits administrator is PATH Administrators, 4785 Linglestown Road, Suite 200, Harrisburg, PA 17112, telephone 717-671-8551.
-PATH is also available to answer questions regarding your earned pension credits.
+Effective February 1, 2020, our benefits administrator is Healthcare Strategies, Inc. (“HSI”), 3031B Walton Road, Plymouth Meeting, PA 19462, telephone 866-722-8622.
+HSI is also available to answer questions regarding your earned pension credits.

 On July 6, 1994, the U.S. Department of Labor’s Bureau of Apprenticeship and Training approved Laborers AGC’s National Apprenticeship Standards for the Construction Craft Laborers.

 The Laborers’ District Council of Eastern PA applied and was approved for the first Laborers’ Apprenticeship Program from the Pennsylvania Apprenticeship and Training Council on May 11, 1995.
 This is important because the laborer occupation was not considered to be an apprenticeable craft.

 To apply for the Laborers’ Apprentice Program, you are required to come to the hall in person and fill out an application.
 You are required to have a valid Pennsylvania driver’s license in order to be considered for testing.
 The Laborers’ Training Fund will notify you of the scheduled testing.
 Once you complete and pass the test, you will be entitled to 8 weeks of construction training at no cost to you.